FreeFull/ngaro-rs/README.md

 Usage
 -----

-The virtual machine's primary software is the [Retro Forth](http://www.forthworks.com/retro) distribution's retroImage file.
+The virtual machine's primary software is the [RETRO 11 Forth](http://forthworks.com/retro/) distribution's retroImage file.
 Once you have downloaded it, you can run it using this command:

 ``` sh
 stty -icanon -echo; cargo run --release /path/to/retroImage